Azure/karpenter-provider-azure/README.md

 ```

-Login and select a subscription to use
+Login and select a subscription to use:

 ```bash
 az login